Bai is known for its lineup of popular low-calorie drink options like antioxidant-infused waters, teas, and lemonades.1

 Each 18 oz. bottle of Bai antioxidant infusions is considered one serving, consisting of 11 grams of total carbs per bottle but 10 grams of an artificial sweetener called erythritol.
 Since these sugar alcohols (along with fiber content, if there were any) can be subtracted from the total carbs, we end up with just 1 gram of net carbs per bottle of Bai.

-To settle the question “is Bai keto”, according to the carb content alone, yes it is.
+To address whether Bai is keto-friendly, based on its carb content alone, the answer is yes.
 However, there may be more to the story when it comes to healthiness and whether Bai is clean keto or dirty keto.

 What Does Bai Use To Sweeten Their Drinks?